Max Baer Jr.

-Maximilian Adelbert Baer Jr. (born December 4, 1937) is an American former actor, producer, comedian, and director widely known for his role as Jethro Bodine, the dim-witted relative of Jed Clampett (played by Buddy Ebsen) on The Beverly Hillbillies.
+Maximilian Adelbert Baer Jr. (born December 4, 1937) is an American former actor, producer, comedian, and director widely known for his role as Jethro Bodine, the dim-witted nephew of Jed Clampett (played by Buddy Ebsen) on The Beverly Hillbillies.

 Early life

 Baer was born in Oakland, California, on December 4, 1937, the son of boxing champion Max Baer and his wife Mary Ellen Sullivan.
 His paternal grandfather was of German Jewish descent, and his mother was of Irish descent.
 His brother and sister are James Manny Baer and Maude Baer.
 His uncle was boxer and actor Buddy Baer.

 He attended Christian Brothers High School in Sacramento, where he earned letters in four sports and twice won the junior title at the Sacramento Open golf tournament.
-Playing with Charlie Sifford, he later won the pro–am tournament at the 1968 Andy Williams - San Diego Open.

 Baer served as a medical technician in the U.S. Air Force at Gunter Air Force Base, Alabama.
 Baer later earned a bachelor's degree in business administration from Santa Clara University, with a minor in philosophy.

+Playing with Charlie Sifford, Baer later won the pro–am tournament at the 1968 Andy Williams–San Diego Open.

 Career

+Early career

 Baer began acting professionally in 1960 at Warner Bros., where he made appearances on television programs such as Maverick, Surfside 6, Hawaiian Eye, Cheyenne, The Roaring 20's, and 77 Sunset Strip.
 His career took off two years later, when he joined the cast of The Beverly Hillbillies.